jingshuw/website/content/authors/shuhong_liu/_index.md

 ---
 # Display name
-title: Yi-Lin Liu
+title: Shuhong Liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former master student (2020 - 2022)
+role: Former undergraduate student (2020)

 # Organizations/Affiliations
 organizations: